American Federation of Government Employees, Local 2463, Smithsonian Institution: Collective Bargaining

 Local 2463 and the Smithsonian Institution reached successful collective bargaining agreements in July 1982.
 Both parties agreed to open collective bargaining again in early September 1994.
 The September 1994 collective bargaining covered all Smithsonian non-professional, non-supervisory employees and employed interest-based bargaining (aka WIN/WIN bargaining) as per the Federal Mediation and Conciliation Service.

 Legal actions and litigation

-American Federation of Government Employees (AFGE) Local 2463 v Smithsonian Institution (2015–2020)
+AFGE Local 2463 v Smithsonian Institution (2015–2020)

 In 2020, a $7 million settlement was reached regarding the AFGE's FLSA (Fair Labor Standards Act) & Overtime Grievance filed against the Smithsonian in 2015.
 According to the settlement, which reflects the Smithsonian Institution's "cooperation and commitment to compliance with the FLSA," the Smithsonian agreed to pay $7 million to resolve Local 2463 AFGE union claims on behalf of aggrieved current and former employees who were not properly compensated for time worked.
 Certain employees had been incorrectly determined by the Smithsonian as exempt from the FLSA, and not properly paid for overtime labor.